EGI-Federation/documentation/content/en/users/datatransfer/WebFTS/_index.md

 In order to move files between storage endpoints, named also Storage Elements (SE), the authentication is done using an X509 certificate which needs to be installed on the browser.
-The Integration with EGI Check-in is under development and will be available at a latter date in the production instance.
+The Integration with EGI Check-in is under development and will be available at a later date in the production instance.

 A pop-up window appears when you choose the "My jobs" or "Submit a transfer" tabs.
 There, you will need to paste the private RSA key of your certificate.